RoyZeng0317/roy0317/README.md

 My best at the HTML, C & C++, C# window from, Xamarin that's program language.
 The circuit dialog software is Quartus and Kicad.
 I'm trying to learning the Raspberry Pi and website backend at now.
+Now I really wanna going for AI module to deep learning
+Like: CNN, Image CNN.
+Also are learning the python to take the feature.
 ---

 ## 🧩 Intersted